maphew/zadam-trilium-wiki/Setting-Database-Path.md

 For setting a custom database Path, you have to set it manually.

 Specifically for OSx, that has changed, and export isn't enough.
-You need to create a file under `~/Library/LaunchAgents` to load it properly each login.
+You need to create a .plist file under `~/Library/LaunchAgents` to load it properly each login.

 To load it manually, u need to use `launchctl setenv TRILIUM_DATA_DIR <yourpath>`